Head-On (film)

-Head-On (Gegen die Wand, literally Against the Wall; Duvara Karşı) is a 2004 German-Turkish drama film written and directed by Fatih Akın.
+Head-On (Gegen die Wand, literally Against the Wall; Duvara Karşı) is a 2004 drama film written and directed by Fatih Akın.
 It stars Birol Ünel as a Turkish-born, alcoholic German widower who enters into a marriage of convenience with a young woman of Turkish descent.
 She is desperate to escape her restrictive and abusive male relatives.

 The film won the Golden Bear at the 54th Berlin International Film Festival.

 Plot

 Cahit Tomruk is a Turkish German in his 40s.
 He has given up on life after the death of his wife and seeks solace in cocaine and alcohol.
 One night, he intentionally drives his car head-on into a wall and barely survives.

 At the psychiatric clinic where he is treated, a young woman named Sibel Güner approaches him, recognizing him as being Turkish-German.
 She asks Cahit to marry her, but he rudely declines.
 Cahit later realizes she is at the hospital after also trying to commit suicide.
 He sees her interacting with her conservative family who condemn her behaviour and threaten her.
 Offering him a beer, she confides that her brother broke her nose when he saw her holding hands with a man, and she is desperate to escape her family and needs to marry a fellow Turk to do so.

 When Cahit again declines to marry her, she stabs herself in the wrists with a broken bottle.
 The incident shakes him up, and Cahit agrees to marry Sibel after all on the basis that it is a sham, enabling her to leave her family home and live a sexually free life.
 He goes to her family pretending he saw her at the hospital where her injuries were treated and seeking their approval to marry her.
 Despite the age disparity and not knowing much about him, Sibel's family agrees to the marriage.